hcp1777/Eggplant.Sensetalk.jtils-all/readme.md

-# jtils.suite
+# jtils-all.suite

-jtils is Jerry's Utilities, an Eggplant Sensetalk Toolkit (Established Since 2020)
+jtils-all is Jerry's Utilities, an Eggplant Sensetalk Toolkit (Established Since 2020)

-Add jtils.suite as a helper suite to any project to be able to utilize all of the useful tooling of the Sensetalk scripting language to assist with streamlining Eggplant scripting tasks and workflows.
+Add jtils-all.suite as a helper suite to any project to be able to utilize all of the useful tooling of the Sensetalk scripting language to assist with streamlining Eggplant scripting tasks and workflows.

 > NOTE:
 >